minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

 	>>> math.cos( 0 )
 	1.0

-Note that you only need to execute the import command once after you start IDLE;
+Note that you only need to execute the import command once after you start Python; however you will need to execute it again if you restart the shell.
-however you will need to execute it again if you restart the shell, as restarting resets everything back to how it was when you opened IDLE.
-Don't worry too much about this right now; we'll cover it more in depth soon!

 ## Exercise 1.1 – Hello, world!